Surat Singh Khalsa: Hunger strike

-A number of Sikh Political Prisoners are languishing in jails despite having completed their sentences.
-Many of these prisoners are released on parole on yearly basis.
+A number of Sikh political prisoners are languishing in jails despite having completed their sentences.
+Many of these prisoners are released on parole on a yearly basis.
 These prisoners can be granted permanent parole or be released on bail as there are no pending charges against them.
-In addition, Surat Singh Khalsa is seeking release of senior citizens based on humanitarian grounds.
+In addition, Surat Singh Khalsa was seeking the release of senior citizens based on humanitarian grounds.
 There are at least 8 such prisoners who have been sentenced under the Terrorist and Disruptive Activities (Prevention) Act for their involvement in a bank robbery case that took place in Ludhiana.
-This law has already lapsed and has been deemed as controversial by human rights organizations, as well as the United Nations.
+This law has already lapsed.
+It has been deemed as controversial by human rights organizations, as well as the United Nations.

-On 5 December 2015, a viral video began circulating showing a man purported to be Khalsa eating a number of items while in a hospital setting.
-However Khalsa rejected this report claiming it was ploy to distract from his strike, and in response Khalsa also gave up drinking water in further protest.
+On 5 December 2015, a viral video began circulating showing a man purported to be Khalsa eating in a hospital setting.
+Khalsa rejected this report, claiming it was ploy to distract from his strike, and gave up drinking water in further protest.
 However, during an interview given to the Indian Express, his son accepted that he did consume that food, although due to the drugs the doctors had given him.

-Formal Detentions
+Formal detentions

 On 26 February 2015, Surat Singh Khalsa and his son, Ravinder Jeet Singh, a US citizen, were arrested in Ludhiana, Punjab (India) under "preventive charges".
 At time of his arrest, Surat Singh Khalsa was peacefully protesting for release of Sikh political prisoners who have completed their terms.
 His son, Ravinder Jeet was merely accompanying his father at a hospital in Ludhiana (Punjab, India) when they were both arrested.
 In addition, Surinder Singh of Talking Punjab and others were also detained for brief periods.
-After intervention of the President of India and alleged pressure by various US Congressman, Surat Singh Khalsa and Ravinder Jeet Singh were released.
+After intervention of the President of India and alleged pressure by various US Congressmen, Surat Singh Khalsa and Ravinder Jeet Singh were released.

 Before his formal detention, Surat Singh Khalsa was picked up from his residence in Hassanpur on 8 February 2015, where he had commenced his hunger strike.
 His arrest was informal, without any charges.
 He was taken to the Civil Hospital in Ludhiana.
 Until 26 February 2015, family members and supporters continued to visit him, however later the police turned the informal detention to a virtual arrest, turning the hospital into a police station.

 After being released on 23 April 2015, he was once again picked up on 1 June and detained at the Ludhiana's DMC Hero Heart Hospital for 18 days.
 On 18 June, he was transferred to Chandigarh's PGI Hospital and kept there until 22 June when he was released and allowed to return to his Hassanpur residence.

 Again, on 20 July, he was taken into custody at Ludhiana's Civil Hospital on 20 July, and kept there for 3 days to be later transferred to the DMC Hero Heart Hospital once again on 22 July until 15 August, for 12 days.